stormpath/stormpath-documentation/source/accnt_mgmt.rst

 How to Make a Social Directory
 ++++++++++++++++++++++++++++++

+.. only:: rest

   Social Directories can be made using the Stormpath Admin Console, or using the REST API.
+For more information about creating them with the Admin Console please see the `Directories section of the Stormpath Admin Console Guide <http://docs.stormpath.com/console/product-guide/#create-a-directory>`_.

+.. only:: not rest

+  Social Directories can be made using the Stormpath Admin Console, or using the |language| SDK.
 For more information about creating them with the Admin Console please see the `Directories section of the Stormpath Admin Console Guide <http://docs.stormpath.com/console/product-guide/#create-a-directory>`_.

 .. only:: rest